 Safety of patients is being compromised

-Over 14 years of Conservative government the NHS has been chronically underfunded and when Labour came to power in July 2024, Wes Streeting, Secretary of State for Health and Social Care, declared the NHS 'broken'.
+Over the 14 years of the Conservative government the NHS was chronically underfunded and when Labour came to power in July 2024, Wes Streeting, Secretary of State for Health and Social Care, declared the NHS 'broken'.
 The years of underfunding had created an NHS that threatened the safety of patients due to lack of funding and staff.

 In late 2016, The NHS Support Federation and the TUC published “Patient Safety - A Warning From All Sides” an overview of reports and articles published by the Royal Colleges, such as the RCN and RCM, unions, charities and think-tanks spanning all areas of the NHS - nurses, midwives, hospital doctors, GPs, and mental health professionals.